chapmancbVCU/chappy-php/docs/uploads.md

 php console make:upload ProfileImage
 ```

-Once you run this command a new class called "UploadProfileImages" will be created at "app\lib\utilities\"
+Once you run this command a new class called "UploadProfileImages" will be created at `app/lib/utilities/`

 #### B. Configure File Type Validation <a id="configure-file-type-validation">
 Edit the validateFileType function that is found in your new class.
 An example is shown below: